 According to the U.S. Census Bureau, an average of 4.4 million businesses are started every year.
 Almost half of the employees in the United States are employed in small businesses, and over 95 percent of businesses are considered small.
-The impact this sector can have on society and individual lives is immense.
+The impact this sector can have on society and individual lives is immense, and we think Christians should be part of that.
+That’s why, as a Christian college, we’re dedicated to preparing you for success in the small business sector.
 The entrepreneurship and small business management concentration within the business administration major will equip you with the tools to lead and compete in any of those environments.
 You will learn the process—from idea creation to execution—of starting your own business, as well as the nuances of running a small business.
 You will develop the tools to organize, develop and grow a business, including how to lead and motivate employees.

 While learning within the broader Christian liberal arts context, you’ll gain a deep understanding of a holistic approach to business management and leadership as you serve your stakeholders.
 You’ll have the chance to sharpen your skills through the Center for Entrepreneurial Leadership trainings and events.
 And Gordon’s institutional emphasis on leadership development will prepare you for excellent, ethical work as a Christian leader in the workplace.